Prime Rate Canada

 Predicting where the prime rate will go in the future is difficult.
 It is influenced by a wide range of factors and, as we saw in 2022, can be subject to sudden changes.
 Some economists and analysts use models to forecast the future direction of interest rates, but these projections are often imprecise and subject to error.
 Ultimately, the direction of the prime rate will depend on a variety of economic factors that influence the rate setting policy of the Bank of Canada, including inflation, economic growth, and the supply and demand for credit.

 Trying to predict the future direction of interest rates can be a risky exercise for a mortgage borrower.
 Just look at what happened to variable-rate mortgage holders in 2022.
-Many took out variable rate mortgages when rates were very low and are now experiencing financial stress due to higher rates.
+Many took out variable rate mortgages when rates were very low and subsequently experienced financial stress due to higher rates.
 A fixed-rate mortgage would have been a better decision.
 Looking at a variable-rate mortgage as an opportunity to benefit from rates declining without considering the risk if

 rates were to increase is a poor analysis.
 The best analysis for most of us is to find the rate that we can afford that we can lock-in for as long as possible.
 Making a bet on Interest rates is arguably inappropriate for a homeowner that is trying to secure financing for their house.
 It is a material risk.
 Assess your risk tolerance and understand what happens if your bet on rates does not work out.
 Taking interest rate risk is only appropriate for the minority of us that can afford to be wrong.